 Clients who paid more than \$600 in student loan interest will receive Form 1098-E at tax time and should bring this form to claim a student loan interest deduction.

 Helpful Charts

 Below are two helpful charts.
-The first is a Guide to Reporting the Information Reported on Form 1098-T. The second is a Summary of the rules related to the AOTC, LLC and student loan interest deduction.
+The first shows what expenses are and are not eligible for the tax credits.
+The second is a summary of the rules related to the AOTC, LLC and student loan interest deduction.